SachaCardonna/SachaCardonna.github.io/_pages/more.md

     <div class="advice-title">Protecting your studies</div>
     <div class="advice-overlay">
       <div>
-        I know from experience how difficult it can be to study while also working on the side.
-I had to do it myself, and it often felt exhausting.
-Sometimes there is no other choice and it is important to acknowledge it.
+        I know from experience how difficult it can be to study while also working on the side, but sometimes there is no other choice and it is important to acknowledge it.
 Still, I would encourage anyone in this situation not to lose sight of the long-term goal: the job or career that your studies can open for you.
 Try to protect your studies as much as possible.
       </div>
     </div>
   </div>